-Nat Dickey serves on the Concordia College faculty as chair of the music department and professor of music, teaching low brass and conducting the Concordia Symphonic Band and the Cobber Athletic Band.
+Nat Dickey serves on the Concordia College faculty as chair of the music department and professor of music, teaching low brass and conducting the Cobber Athletic Band.
 During the summer, he serves as jazz trombone instructor at the International Music Camp.
 He is an SE Shires Trombone Artist.

 As a conductor, Dickey has commissioned and premiered works from numerous renowned composers, including Benjamin Taylor, David Avshalomov, Andrew Boysen, Jr., Stephen Paulus, Elliott Schwartz, Mark Camphouse, Carol Barnett, Mary Ellen Childs, and Allen Feinstein.
-With the Symphonic Band, he directs the annual Composers Concert series, featuring contemporary music, including the work of student composers.
+With the Symphonic Band, he directed the annual Composers Concert series, featuring contemporary music, including the work of student composers.
 Dickey previously served as assistant director of bands at Harvard University.
 He is a frequent band clinician and adjudicator.

 Dickey holds degrees from Oberlin College and Conservatory (B.A. mathematics, B.M. music performance), Rice University (M.M. music performance), and the University of Minnesota (D.M.A. music).